 While granite, quartz and solid surface all include a wide variety of color and patterns options, each one has particular advantages and disadvantages.
 Here are some general guidelines.

 Granite: If it’s natural beauty and organic appearance you’re going for, granite is generally the top option.
-While the others can do a pretty nice job in simulating the look of organic beauty, it’s an inherent strength for natural stone.
+While the others do a nice job in simulating the look of organic beauty, it’s already in natural stone.
 As a natural surface, every countertop is unique.

-Quartz: If it’s a balance of natural appearance and bolder color options you’re looking for, quartz is the one you want.
+Quartz: For a balance of natural appearance and bolder color options, quartz is the one you want.
 The use of organic components plus manufactured colors allows for a wide range of natural looking colors and patterns unmatched by the other two options.